ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

 ### Using Rufus

 You can create a bootable USB stick using [Rufus](https://rufus.ie/), a free and open source USB stick writing tool.
-You need Microsoft Windows XP or later.

 <!--
 The docs/reuse/usb-using-rufus.txt file is reused between the live system tutorial, the installation tutorial and the bootable USB how-to guide.